 Your kids will surely enjoy dressing up and catching all the beads and of course watching the parade of incredible floats.
 Read about Mardi Gras here.

-- Enjoy beignets at the world famous Café Du Monde
+4. Enjoy beignets at the world-famous Café Du Monde

 One of the best things about visiting New Orleans with kids is their unique gastronomic experience.
-Beignets are French-style doughnuts which are covered in powdered sugar.
+Beignets are French-style doughnuts that are covered in powdered sugar.

-Your visit to NOLA will never be complete without indulging on one or two beignets.
+Your visit to NOLA will never be complete without indulging in one or two beignets.
 Café Du Mondein the New Orleans’ French Quarter has been serving up beignets since 1862.

 Treat your kids to something delightfully sweet without spending a lot.
 And don’t forget to also try out their chocolate milk.
 Check our Cafe Du Monde here.